 - Course Markers [cones, buckets or string]

-Three legged races build teamwork and creates a challenge that requires good communication skills.
+Three-legged races build teamwork and create a challenge that requires good communication skills.
 When selecting teams consider either matching by height or pairing adults with children.
-Adults that tower over their three legged partners is often more entertaining, but might result in someone competitive scooping up their little partner and sprinting to the finish for the win.
+Adults that tower over their three-legged partners are often more entertaining, but might result in someone competitive scooping up their little partner and sprinting to the finish for the win.